Hyper-Dragon/ChessStats/README.md

 # ChessStats for (https://chess.com)

 ## Usage
 Retrieve monthly play time, ratings and top openings for any chessdotcom user.
+Note that variant game types are not included in the stats (displayed as 'X' during game retrieval).

+If you find this useful and want to say thanks just send me a fun trophy over on chess.com ;-)

 ```
-ChessStats [chessdotcom username]
+chessstats [chessdotcom username]
 ```
 ## Example Output Fragments